zxsimon/shakespeare-lora/report.md

 ## Findings and Discussion

-### 1. The model transfers Shakespearean style while largely retaining capabilities for short conversations; responses become briefer and sometimes less helpful.
+### 1. LoRA fine-tuning achieves Shakespearean style transfer while largely retaining capabilities for short conversations; responses become briefer and sometimes less helpful.

 Using the MLP‑only r=16 checkpoint as an example, the model is convincingly Shakespearean.
 Observations include: